odan/odan.github.io/_posts/2021-03-21-slim4-laminas-config.md

 connection information, your mail server information, as well as various other core configuration values such as your application timezone and encryption key.

+In my tutorials, I use the `settings` DI container key to load and fetch the settings for the sake of simplicity, flexibility and performance.
+For some people, this style is not DI container friendly, or OOP, or modern enough, because they prefer to declare a Config class within their application class instead of a simple array.
+The advantage of using a Config object is that the DI container can **autowire** this Config object, so you don't need to wire the class manually within the DI container.

 ## Installation

 The `laminas/laminas-config` component is designed to simplify access to configuration